-But the coronavirus pandemic is having a big impact on home price appreciation in Seattle, and the rest of the state and country.
-That said, home prices have increased at a health rate over the last 12 months in Seattle.
-According to Zillow, Seattle home prices increased 8.7% over the past year.
+Despite the recent health crisis, home prices in Seattle have increased at a healthy rate over the last 12 months in Seattle.
+According to Zillow, Seattle home prices increased 12.1% over the past year.

 That’s partly why prices have risen so fast.
 But despite a slight rise in inventory growth within the Seattle-area real estate market recently – which we reported on before – inventory still continues to be very tight, and will likely continue that trend into the near future.

 Health Pandemic Having an Impact on Inventory in Seattle

 According to the National Association of Realtors (NAR), national housing inventory of unsold existing homes dropped to an all-time low in December 2021 to 1.8-months’ supply.
 And inventory in larger markets – like Seattle – have also dropped.

 As far as the Seattle Metro Area is concerned, active listing counts dropped 47.2% year-over-year, according to Realtor.com.

 The news is much more dire in the surrounding King County.